Table of Contents

 When damage occurs in these parts of your body, CPK enzymes are dispatched to facilitate the problem and help induce your body to conduct healing procedures.

-What the CPK test serves to do is look at the amount of CPK enzymes present in the body, which can indirectly inform us of any damage that has taken place in specific parts of the body.
-Cool right?
+The CPK test analyzes your blood to look at the amount of CPK enzymes present in the body.
+This information can indirectly inform us of any damage that has taken place in these specific parts of the body.

 CPK tests are most commonly ordered when certain conditions arise, such as: